haskell/cabal/doc/source-repositories.rst

 VCS Field Types
 ---------------

-Most of the version Control Systems (VCS) fields types are common to both ``source-repository`` and ``source-repository-package`` stanzas.
+Most of the version control system (VCS) fields types are common to both ``source-repository`` and ``source-repository-package`` stanzas.

 .. list-table::